Sleepy Cat Cats Country Club OPENING HOURS:

 Q5.
 I feel terrible about leaving my cat at a boarding cattery?

-It is true to say that cats can take time to settle in, this is not uncommon and it can range from virtually no time at all, to several days.
-Also in terms of cat personalities, you get both ends of the spectrum in terms of either "fighting their corner", or simply being more accepting of the situation, sometimes a mixture.
-We have cats who never let their guard down and yet have been coming here prior to us being here in 2004, but in actuality they're happy enough, it is just how they deal with the situation before them and then there's those cats that do just settle in and get on with it, we have dealt and will deal with them all.
+More generally, cats can take a small amount of time to settle in, this is not uncommon, it can range from needing virtually no time at all, to several days.
+Also in terms of cat personalities, there are both ends of the spectrum in terms of either "fighting their corner", or simply being more accepting of the situation, sometimes a mixture of the two behaviours.
+We have cats that just settle in and immediately get on with it and also cats that have never rally let their guard down, yet have been coming here prior to us being here in 2004, but in actuality they're happy enough, it is just how they deal with the situation before them - we have seen and dealt with them all.

-A. If your cat is on daily medication, we are happy to administer this medication - this includes up to insulin injections, so long as your cat is happy to receive it/them.
-Due to the prevalence of medications, we now have a fee structure for administering medications.
-The nature of any medication needs to be discussed at the time of the booking.
+A. If your cat is on daily medication/supplements, we are happy to administer these - up to insulin injections, so long as your cat is happy to receive it/them.
+Due to the prevalence of medications/supplements, we now have a fee structure for administering medications/supplements.
+The nature of any medication/supplement needs to be discussed at the time of the booking.
 However please ensure that your cat does not require ongoing medical supervision and should not actually be boarded at your veterinary surgeons.

 Medications we have regularly administered include, but are not limited to, Felimazole tablets, given to control hyperthyroidism, Metacam and Gabapentin to provide pain relief, Fortekor for kidney disease, Katalax aiding the elimination of hairballs.
-Epifen (phenobarbitone) for epilepsy, Thyronorm for an underactive thyroid and Amlodipine for high blood pressure.
+Epifen (phenobarbitone) for epilepsy, Thyronorm for an underactive thyroid, Omeprazole an antacid for digestion and Amlodipine for high blood pressure.

 Q7.
 Can I bring my own cats special diet?